 Before you submit your claims, we suggest you make copies of all claim forms and itemized bills for your records since we cannot return them to you.
-Send your claims to the Member Service Center at the address found in the How to Contact Us if You Have a Question section.
+Please be sure your Provider includes procedure and diagnosis codes.
+Send your claims to the Claims Service Center at the address found in the How to Contact Us if You Have a Question section.